HorizenOfficial/horizen-migration/dump-scripts/python/README.md

 * `<output_file>` is the path of the output.

 The script creates, as output, a json file in plain format, with a list of `"address":"balance"` items, alphabetically ordered.
-Only the amounts belonging to EOA accounts are included in the file.
+Only the amounts belonging to EOA accounts are included in the file